ResponsibleStaking/Cardano-Simple-Failover/README.md

 ## How it works?
 The Standby Producer Node pings the Master Producer Node every Minute.
 If the PING is not successful for several times the Standby is activating itself.
-As soon as another PING is successful the Standby turns inactive again.
+As soon as another PING is successful the Standby turns inactive again (also with some wait interval to give the master time to be synced again).

 Note: Ping is executed through CNCLI Ping